 I know I can’t continue down this fear path.
 A little fear is healthy, yes.
 It keeps us alert and aware.

 But a lot of fear is distressing.
 It compromises our immune system, which, ironically, is what’s needed to stay healthy.
-In my quest to manage my fear I’ve discovered ways to help me lessen the overwhelming anxiety of health-related issues.
+In my quest to manage my fear I’ve discovered ways to help me lessen the overwhelming fear of dying.

 If you tell yourself something often enough you start to believe it.